Information for Students Participating in

 When will I receive my diploma?

 If you did not receive your diploma because you did not update your DIPLOMA MAILING ADDRESS, and your diploma is delivered to an incorrect address, lost, or returned to sender, your Ubill will be assessed a $10 reprocessing/re-mailing fee to send your diploma to you a second time.
-Be prepared to send a notarized statement confirming your identity, before your diploma can be reissued.

 If you submit a forwarding address change to the Post Office, but you do not update your DIPLOMA MAILING ADDRESS, your diploma will not reach you.
 The Post Office does not forward UI diplomas.